mouseless-eth/NFT-Double-Checker/README.md

 # NFT Double Checker
-A script to quickly check if a NFT collection contains duplicate entries or not.
+A script to quickly check if a NFT collection contains tokens with duplicate metadata.

+This script hashes all metadata associated with each token and compares the hashes for duplicates.

 ## How To Run The Script
 ### Installation